AaronCWacker/Yggdrasil/Cessation/README.md

 Stay up-to-date on current research and best practices for prescription drug cessation and step-down therapy.

 National Institute on Drug Abuse.
 (2022).
 Research Advances in Addiction: Principles of Effective Treatment

+Cognitive Behavioral Therapy (CBT) is a broad field with many different techniques that can be used to address a wide range of mental health concerns.
+Here are some of the common techniques presented in books on CBT:

+Identifying and Challenging Automatic Thoughts: This technique involves identifying and challenging negative automatic thoughts (NATs) that arise in response to a situation.
+The goal is to help clients become aware of the thoughts they have in response to specific situations and learn to challenge them when they are not accurate or helpful.
+(Leahy, 2003, p.
+69-75)

+Behavioral Activation: This technique involves increasing engagement in activities that are rewarding or that give a sense of accomplishment.
+The goal is to help clients overcome feelings of depression or anxiety that may lead to inactivity and isolation.
+(Jacobson et al., 2001)

+Exposure Therapy: This technique involves gradually exposing clients to the situations or stimuli that trigger anxiety or fear.
+The goal is to help clients overcome their anxiety by learning that they can tolerate these situations and that their anxiety will naturally decrease over time.
+(Foa & Kozak, 1986)

+Relaxation Techniques: This technique involves teaching clients a variety of relaxation techniques, including deep breathing, progressive muscle relaxation, and guided imagery.
+The goal is to help clients reduce anxiety and stress and learn to calm their body and mind.
+(Jacobson et al., 2001)

+Cognitive Restructuring: This technique involves helping clients identify and change their negative or distorted thoughts.
+The goal is to help clients become more aware of their thinking patterns and learn to challenge and replace negative thoughts with more positive and accurate ones.
+(Beck, 1979)

+Mindfulness-Based Cognitive Therapy (MBCT): This technique involves integrating mindfulness practices with CBT techniques.
+The goal is to help clients become more aware of their thoughts and feelings in the present moment, rather than being caught up in rumination or worry.
+(Segal et al., 2002)

+References:

+Beck, A. T. (1979).
+Cognitive therapy and the emotional disorders.
+Penguin Books.

+Foa, E. B., & Kozak, M. J. (1986).
+Emotional processing of fear: Exposure to corrective information.
+Psychological Bulletin, 99(1), 20–35.

+Jacobson, N. S., Martell, C. R., & Dimidjian, S. (2001).
+Behavioral activation treatment for depression: Returning to contextual roots.
+Clinical Psychology: Science and Practice, 8(3), 255-270.

+Leahy, R. L. (2003).
+Cognitive therapy techniques: A practitioner's guide.
+Guilford Press.

+Segal, Z. V., Williams, J. M. G., & Teasdale, J. D. (2002).
+Mindfulness-based cognitive therapy for depression: A new approach to preventing relapse.
+Guilford Press.